-Eligible Capital Projects to Benefit Human Service Transit (55 percent)
+Eligible Capital Projects to Benefit Human Service Transit (55 percent - "traditional" projects)

-The Moving Ahead for Progress in the 21st Century Act (MAP-21) established a list of activities as eligible capital projects that meet a minimum 55 percent requirement for 5310 funding, see circular FTA 9070.1G.
+Federal transportation law established a list of activities as eligible capital projects that meet a minimum 55 percent requirement for 5310 funding, see circular FTA 9070.1G.
 The LCBT has chosen to fund only the following activity with "55 percent" funds.